radareorg/radare2-book/visual_mode/visual_disassembly.md

 ## Search

 `/`: allows highlighting in the current display.
-Using the `:` will give you more search possibility.
+`:cmd` allows you to type r2 command which can give you more search possibility.

 ## The HUDS